priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - name: "Ram Chaat Bhandar and other food joints"
         location: "Ram Chaat Bhandar (Ambala wale), Chandigarh"
         comment: "The whole block is foodie heaven and lot of options available"
-    additional_considerations: "Chandigarh is very well planned as a city.
+    additional_considerations: "There is a better highway from Jaipur to Chandigarh however we took the route via Noida for personal reasons.
+Lookup a faster route if you are heading to Chandigarh directly.
+Chandigarh is very well planned as a city.
 Fairly decent drivers, ample parking and lot of foodie joints.
 Prefer hotel in Chandigarh rather than Zirakpur"

   - day: 10
     title: "Chandigarh to Jispa - Into the Heart of the Himalayas – With a Worry Tucked In"